How to Handle Emotional Blackmail in a Relationship

 Emotional blackmail in relationships can be more or less subtle and appear as withholding of affection, disappointment, or even slight changes in body language and tone of voice.

-Regardless of the types of emotional blackmail, one thing in common to all emotional blackmailing tactics is the element of threat – if you don’t comply, there will be consequences.
+Regardless of the types of emotional blackmail, one thing in common with all emotional blackmailing tactics is the element of threat – if you don’t comply, there will be consequences.

 Emotional blackmail is a form of interaction that happens whenever a close person seems to use our fears, secrets, weakness, or vulnerabilities to gain something they desire.
 They leverage what they know about us so we would fulfill their needs.